thanhtam-h/soem-w5500-rpi/README.md

 **DO NOT** use master branch, select a working branch according to your raspberry pi and kernel version (or xenomai version).

-For example, with Rapsberry pi 2&3, Xenomai 3, move to this branch: https://github.com/thanhtam-h/soem-w5500-rpi/tree/rpi23-xenomai-3
+For example, for Rapsberry pi 2&3 and xenomai 3, move to this branch: https://github.com/thanhtam-h/soem-w5500-rpi/tree/rpi23-xenomai-3

 **TEST:**